Tightening Quadratic Convex Relaxations for the AC Optimal Transmission Switching Problem: Conclusion

 \section{Conclusion}

-In this paper, we strengthen the on/off QC relaxation of the ACOTS model by the extreme-point representation technique, several valid inequalities added via branch-and-cut, and the OBBT algorithm.
-Experiments on PGLib instances show that the strengthened ACOTS-QC formulation significantly improves lower bounds in several instances, especially for small angle-difference instances and congested instances.
-Our proposed \cycconstrs~improve bounds of ACOTS-QC as well as ACOPF-QC relaxations.
+In this paper, we strengthen the on/off QC relaxation of the ACOTS model by the extreme-point representation technique, several valid inequalities added via branch-and-cut, and the OBBT algorithm. {\cblue We also speed up the solution with a maximum spanning tree-based heuristic.} Experiments on PGLib instances show that the strengthened ACOTS-QC formulation significantly improves lower bounds in several instances, especially for small angle-difference instances and congested instances. {\cblue We also experiment with large-scale instances that are unexplored in the literature, demonstrating the usefulness of our relaxations and heuristic.} Our proposed \cycconstrs~improve bounds of ACOTS-QC as well as ACOPF-QC relaxations{\cblue , and are helpful for solving more large-scale instances.
+We believe that our methods and findings make an important contribution towards solving ACOTS problems of more practical scale.}

 Considering large-scale grids, operated in a close-to-real-time fashion, ACOTS is still a very hard problem to solve with optimality guarantees.
-As the line switching decisions are sensitive to load changes, it would be helpful to develop stochastic programming models that provide more robust solutions.
-To address scaling issues, it would be useful to (i) balance the trade-off between run time and tighter formulations and (ii) develop faster decomposition-based distributed algorithms.
+As the line switching decisions are sensitive to load changes, it would be helpful to develop stochastic programming models that provide more robust solutions. {\cblue It would also be interesting to improve the maximum spanning tree heuristic, further reducing binary switching decisions while maintaining high accuracy. }To address scaling issues, it would be useful to (i) balance the trade-off between run time and tighter formulations{\cblue ; }(ii) develop faster decomposition-based distributed algorithms{\cblue ; and (iii) study more scalable ACOPF relaxations.}